jniemann66/ferocious/converters.json.md

 ## Structure of the converters.json file

-Ferocious stores the configuration for external command-line converters (other than ReSampler) in the **converters.json** file.
+This document briefly outlines the structure of the **converters.json** configuration file, which is where Ferocious stores the configuration for external command-line converters (other than ReSampler).

-This document briefly outlines the structure of **converters.json**
+Within the context of the **converters.json** file, a *converter configuration* represents a description of a given command-line converter tool, the parameters it is to be invoked with, and various metadata associated with it.

+The JSON structure contains an array of converter configurations.

 | JSON  | Comments |
 | ------------- | ------------- |